 - How much of the appreciated assets we gifted last year can we deduct?

 Generally, if you are itemizing, and you gave to a public charity (including a donor-advised fund, like your Giving Fund at NCF), you can deduct up to 30 percent of your adjusted gross income (AGI) for appreciated assets.
 If you gifted more than that, you can generally carry the excess forward up to five consecutive years.
+Note that non-cash gifts cannot make up all of the 100-percent-AGI charitable deduction allowed in 2020 and 2021 for individuals.
+You can learn more about how to structure a gift of 100 percent of your AGI here.

 - What do I need to do to claim a charitable deduction for a non-cash gift?

-If you made a non-cash gift, you’re required to submit an IRS form 8283 with your tax return.
+If you made a non-cash gift, you’re required to submit an IRS Form 8283 with your tax return.
 Additionally, if you made a non-cash gift of more than $5,000 (other than publicly-traded securities), you must obtain a qualified appraisal and have the charity and the appraiser sign your Form 8283.
-If the value of the gifted asset is over $500,000 then you must also attach the qualified appraisal to the IRS form 8283.
+If the value of the gifted asset is over $500,000 then you must also attach the qualified appraisal to the IRS Form 8283.

 - Can I deduct the entire value of my appreciated asset gift this year?